Adamsky94/Blitz_Bikes/README.md

    ```

 7. Press **Enter** to create your local clone.

+8. While you have the local copy open in your editor type `python3 app.py` in the Command Line Interface.

 GitHub documentation on cloning repository includes other methods to using the console.
 You can read more [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).